designbyfaizi/empireofdecay-public/README.md

 # empireofdecay
 Empire of Decay is a website for a game that I worked on.
-I integrated firebase for basic user authentication.
-Overall it was a fun project and I got to learn many new technologies including sass.
+This was one of my first react projects for a client in which I integrated firebase for basic user authentication.
+Overall it was a fun project and I got to learn many new technologies including bootstrap, sass.

 # Getting Started with Create React App